 Opening times: Wednesday, Friday: 9:00 – 17:00, Thursday, Saturday: 9.00 – 24.00, Sunday: 9:00 – 15:00

 Location: 1 Koumbari St. & Vas.
 Sofias Ave.

 For the 5th place on the list of the best museums in Athens, I was between this museum and Numismatic Museum of Athens which I both love!

 But, I selected the National Museum of Contemporary Art as it is a brand new museum that opened in November 2016 and it is situated at historical former Fix brewery on Syngrou Ave., the reconstruction of which was completed in February 2014.

-As it is not yet open at its full capacity, you have to check before visiting about its exhibitions.
-It will have space for its permanent and temporary collections, and conferences, events, educational programs for children and adults, a library, a project room, a media lounge etc.
+Unfortunately now in 2020 it is closed as work is underway to prepare EMST to be fully operational.
+No exhibitions or other activities will be held at the Museum during this time.
+But once it opens, it will have space for its permanent and temporary collections, and conferences, events, educational programs for children and adults, a library, a project room, a media lounge etc.